hammerheim-game/hammerheim-rules/5-warbands.md

 journey in the hope of adventure and honour.
 Profile M WS BS S T W I A Ld
 4 3 3 3 3 1 3 1 7
-Weapons/Armour: A Knight Errant may be equipped with weapons and armour chosen from the Knights section of the Bretonnian Equipment list.
+Weapons/Armor: A Knight Errant may be equipped with weapons and armor chosen from the Knights section of the Bretonnian Equipment list.
 A Knight Errant may not ride a warhorse unless the Questing Knight also rides one.
 Skills: The Knights Errant may choose from Combat &